Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 The hotel I stayed in was great for making an overnight stop on the road.
 Village Inn is a super nice and quiet hotel with spacious rooms and everything needed inside.

-The staff was super friendly and I loved the fact that we could stay and have a rest after a long road.
-Moreover, they actually have some great massage options at affordable rates – I recommend this as a great relaxation technique after a long road!
+The staff was very friendly and I loved the fact that we could stay and have a rest after a long road trip.
+Moreover, they actually have some great massage options at affordable rates – I recommend this as a great relaxation technique after a long day on the road!

-If we would pick the second option, we would need to go on for 5 hours straight, and that just didn’t sound really exciting to us.
+If we chose the second option, we would need to drive for 5 hours straight, and that just didn’t sound really exciting to us.

 Day 8 – Milford Sound